Five Love Languages

 Radio Q&A: 22 July 2012, Question 1

-I answered a question on five love languages for Philosophy in Action Radio on 22 July 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on five love languages on 22 July 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What do you think of the "Five Love Languages"?
 The basic idea of the "Five Love Languages" is that every person has "a primary way of expressing and interpreting love," and that "we all identify primarily with one of the five love languages: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch."
 What do you think of this concept?
 Do you think that a person's "love language" might be connected to his personality traits?